Shailendra114/The-Wafferes-Fault-Detection-Project/README.md

 The datatype of columns - The datatype of columns is given in the schema file.
 This is validated when we insert the files into Database.
 If the datatype is wrong, then the file is moved to "Bad_Data_Folder".

 Null values in columns - If any of the columns in a file have all the values as NULL or missing, we discard such a file and move it to "Bad_Data_Folder".
+# Data Insertion in Database:-
+* Database Creation and connection - Create a database with the given name passed.
+If the database is already created, open the connection to the database.

+* Table creation in the database - Table with name - "Good_Data", is created in the database for inserting the files in the "Good_Data_Folder" based on given column names and datatype in the schema file.
+If the table is already present, then the new table is not created and new files are inserted in the already present table as we want training to be done on new as well as old training files.

+* Insertion of files in the table - All the files in the "Good_Data_Folder" are inserted in the above-created table.
+If any file has invalid data type in any of the columns, the file is not loaded in the table and is moved to "Bad_Data_Folder".
+*